httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a String {#ser-string}

-Given a string as input_string, return an ASCII string suitable for use in a HTTP field value.
+Given a String as input_string, return an ASCII string suitable for use in a HTTP field value.

 0. Convert input_string into a sequence of ASCII characters; if conversion fails, fail serialization.
 1. If input_string contains characters in the range %x00-1f or %x7f (i.e., not in VCHAR or SP), fail serialisation.